6.3 Specimen Collection & Basic Care

 |---|---|

-For a clean-catch, the goal is a specimen free of skin and perineal contamination.
-For a 24-hour collection, one missed void invalidates the entire test and it must restart — explain this clearly to the resident and post a reminder per facility policy.
+For a clean-catch, the goal is a specimen free of skin and perineal contamination, which is why cleaning and the midstream catch both matter.
+For a 24-hour collection, the timing must be continuous: a single missed void invalidates the whole test and it must restart, so explain this clearly to the resident, post a reminder sign per facility policy, and remind every staff member caring for that resident.

 Stool Specimen

-Have the resident void first so urine does not contaminate the sample, then collect stool into a clean bedpan or specimen hat.
-Use the tongue blade or scoop to transfer the required amount to the container without touching the inside.
-Note color, consistency, and any blood, and report abnormal findings.
+Have the resident void first so urine does not contaminate the sample, then have them move their bowels into a clean bedpan or specimen hat — not into the toilet water.
+Wearing gloves, use the tongue blade or scoop to transfer the required amount into the container without touching the inside of the container or lid.
+Note color, consistency, and any blood or mucus, cap the container, label it at the bedside, and send it promptly.
+Some stool tests (such as occult-blood cards) have special steps; follow the nurse's and the kit's directions exactly.

 Blood Glucose — Know the Scope Limit